Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 In general, diamonds make for beautiful and meaningful pieces of jewelry.
 They shouldn’t be considered as an investment, though.
 If you were to sell your diamond, you wouldn’t break even on the original price.
 Where you purchased the diamond and where you’re reselling it makes a difference in the value you’ll retain.
 If you buy and sell your diamond online — the best option — you could retain approximately 60-70% of the diamond’s price.

 The average size of an engagement ring in the United States is 0.9 Carat.
 With this carat weight, the diamond is substantial, but not too large and expensive.
-For instance, this 0.9 Carat 14k white gold ring costs $5,360.
+For instance, this 0.9 Carat 14k white gold ring on James Allen costs $5,360.
 It’s beautiful and timeless—and it fits many budgets.
-Other 0.9 carat options include this halo 14k white gold ring and this splint shank 14k white gold pave engagement ring.
+Other 0.9 carat options include this halo 14k white gold ring from James Allen and this splint shank 14k white gold pave engagement ring on James Allen.

-A good carat size for an engagement ring is anything over 0.5 Carat.
+A 1/2 carat engagement ring and above is a good size in general.
 At 0.5 Carat, the diamond will be noticeable but not overpowering.
 At 1.0 Carat, the diamond is more eye-catching.
-With a 2 Carat Diamond or 3 Carat Diamond Engagement Ring, you’ll be turning heads, especially if you select an excellent cut diamond with plenty of brilliance.
+With a 2 Carat Diamond Engagement Ring or 3 Carat Diamond Engagement Ring, you’ll be turning heads, especially if you select an excellent cut diamond with plenty of brilliance.

 Most importantly, aim for a diamond that has brilliance and fire.
 Choose one that’s eye clean and looks white in relation to its setting.
 By focusing on these basic elements, you’re ensuring that your diamond is beautiful and has sparkle—which is more important than carat weight.

 There’s a wide variety of styles available for 1 carat engagement rings.
-Here we offer you inspiration for everything from vintage designs to modern solitaires.
+Here we offer you inspiration for everything from vintage designs to modern solitaire engagement ring settings.

 Before you buy a diamond, get personal buying advice from industry veterans.
 We'll help you get the best diamond for the money.